AngieHM/outliers_detection_clustering_ldof/README.md

 Project description

-This project collects data from the city of things testbed and process it in order to single out outliers values.
+This project collects data from the city of things testbed and analyze it for outliers detection using clustering and LDOF.

 Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 Prerequisites